Hopson97/Empire/README.md

         -Strength
         -Reproduction Value
         -Colony ID

     -Each person also holds some booleans
         -Whether they are alive or dead
         -Whether they are diseased or not

     -At the start:
         -A few "colonies" are set up.
 Each colony has their own colour value -A few random locations around a map are set up, for each colony to originate from -50 people are placed are each of these locations, and are given the respective colony ID

     SIMULATTION BEGINS
         -Each step:
             -Each person:
                 - Increases in "Age" and "Reproduction Value"
                 - Has a 50% chance of being cured of disease, given they have it
                 - Tries to move to a random spot around them:
                     -If they try move onto water, they will not move -If they try move onto land, they will move there

                     -If they try move to a place where someone of a DIFFERENT colony is:
                         -They fight:
                             -Person with higher strength value stays fine.
                             -Person with lower strength value dies.

                     -If they try move to a place where someone of the SAME colony is:
                         -If the person is diseased, then there is a 50% chance of giving/ catching it

                 -If the person's "Reproduction Value" is greater than a "Reproduction Threshold" -The person gives birth
                     -The child:
+                        -Inherits the parent's Colony ID
+                        -Inherits the parent's Strength value
-                        -Inherits the parent's strength value, and disease if the parent has it -Has a chance of mutating:
+                        -Inherits the parent's Disease (if parent is diseased) -Has a chance of mutating:
                             -Slim Chance        -> Gets diseased
                             -Very Small Chance  -> Gets their strength value increased or decreased a lot -Small Chance       -> Gets their strength value increased or decreased a small amount